We carry out all types of electrical testing.

 - Commercial Electrical testing

-Ecocert Electrical are possibly the premier Suffolk based company that specialise in all electrical testing and commissioning, whether it is domestic,commercial or industrial.
+Ecocert Electrical are possibly the premier Essex based company that specialise in all electrical testing and commisioning, whether it is domestic,commercial or industrial.
 We operate a customer service company, we try to work around your requirements.
 Contact us for more information or a quote.